Edmonton Elks: Ownership

+As of 2024, Larry Thompson, longtime Elks fan and shareholder, bought the team outright, becoming the first private owner in club history.
+Thompson died on September 25, 2025, and as of January 2026 his estate currently owns the team.

 Wall of Honour

 The Edmonton Elks have a policy of honouring the players who have best represented the team on the field.
 The player's name, number and seasons played with the Edmonton Elks are displayed on the edge of the concrete separating the field level from the lower bowl of Commonwealth Stadium.
 The Elks keep most of the numbers in circulation rather than retire them from use.
 However, the team has had the numbers of Warren Moon (1), Don Warrington (21), and Rollie Miles (98) removed from circulation and are no longer issued.

 Numbers so honoured As of 2023: